 The person who is directing the work should be the one responsible for conducting or leading the safety talk.
-The responsibility at many companies, however, falls onto the safety officer or safety manager instead.
-The reason for having the individual who is directing the work lead the talk is to show support of the safety message and efforts to work safely.
+The responsibility at many companies, however, falls onto the safety officer or EHS manager instead.
+The reason for having the individual who is directing the work lead the talk is to show support of the message and efforts to work safely.

 How Often Should You Conduct Safety Talks?

-Many companies find that conducting daily or weekly safety talks is the best choice.
-At many companies, daily safety meetings prior to work beginning for the day is appropriate.
-Taking the time each day before work begins to hold a meeting ensures employees start the day off with a safety message.
-Like mentioned earlier these talks do have to be extremely long.
+Companies often find that conducting daily or weekly safety talks is the best choice.
+At many companies, daily safety meetings prior to work beginning is appropriate.
+Like mentioned earlier, these talks do have to be extremely long.
 A lot of value can be added in a short amount of time if the talks are completed often.
 Employees are more likely to take more away from these talks if they are shorter in duration but are more frequent compared to longer meetings that occur infrequently.

 Where Should Safety Talks Be Conducted?

 These talks should be held in a place where employees are comfortable and can focus.
 Meeting or break rooms are a common place where companies choose to hold their safety meetings.
 Another setting that can be even more effective is the work area(s) themselves.

 This should only be done if the work area is comfortable, safe, and convenient for all involved in the talk.
 Conducting the talk in the work area itself can help employees visualize the information being conveyed, as well as allow the presenter to point out specific examples of what they are discussing.

 If holding it in the work area is not an option, pictures or maps of the worksite can be great tools so that employees can visualize what is being said.

 What Else Can You Do to Have a Better Safety Meeting?

-There are many things you can do to hold a better safety meeting.
-A few quick tips for holding a better safety meeting that has not already been mentioned in this post:
+There are many things you can do to hold a better meeting.
+Below are a few quick tips that have not already been mentioned in this post: